cata07/Getting-and-Cleaning-Data/README.md

 ##### Each observation is a row
 - **Number of rows**: 10299 (7352 rows from train + 2947 rows from test)
-- **One row contain**: the subject identifier, its **activity  number** and the 561 - feature vector with time and frequency domain variables.
+- **One row contain**: the subject identifier, its **activity  number** and the 561 - feature vector with the time and frequency domain variables.

 ##### Each type of observational unit is a table
 All data will be into one data table - **allDataTable** - with 563 columns and 10299 rows.